The Pandemic of Engagement

 While many “thought-leaders” now postulate the strengths of a customer-centric approach to business, it is actually an approach which neglects the audience which is arguably more important – the employees.

-To increase employee engagement and motivation in all levels and across all departments, HR professionals must strive to create an employee-centric company culture where all employees are encouraged to connect with their work and their coworkers in deeper and more meaningful ways.
+To increase employee engagement and motivation in all levels and across all departments, HR professionals must focus on creating a culture of innovation where all employees are encouraged to connect with their work and their coworkers in deeper and more meaningful ways.
 One of the most important ways of achieving this is by engaging digital transformation and giving employees a voice and allowing them to submit and develop ideas together as a community on an online social platform.

 There are many options for engaging employees in this way, but the most powerful and beneficial of these is undoubtedly idea and innovation management software.
 Many leading companies across the globe are now doing this to generate astounding results.

-An internal crowdsourcing and idea management platform can offer many ways to digitally engage employees and build bridges.
+An internal crowdsourcing and idea management platform can offer many ways to digitally increase engagement and create an employee centric culture .
 It can help them get to know new people from different departments, branches and even countries, and deepen their existing connections.
 By creating collective goals, it can foster a new and better “modus-operandi”.

 Here are just a handful of ways HR departments can achieve increased engagement via a great crowdsourcing platform.